Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 How To Serve

 Seafoam salad is a bit of a chameleon.
-It’s sweet enough to pass as dessert, but light and fruity enough to sit comfortably next to savory dishes.
+Like many of our Jello salads and fluffs, it’s sweet enough to pass as dessert, but light and fruity enough to sit comfortably next to savory dishes.

-Serve it with ham or tuck it onto the holiday dessert table, or bring it to a potluck alongside other retro faves like Watergate salad and ambrosia salad.
+Serve it with ham, tuck it onto the holiday dessert table, or bring it to a potluck alongside other retro faves like Watergate salad and ambrosia salad.

 Storage Instructions